EMT is part of Emergency Medical Services.

 Roane State Tuition & Fees

 All tuition and fees are subject to change by the Tennessee Board of Regents.

-* Program courses that are taken in an online format are subject to a distance education fee.
-A Specialized Allied Health Science Fee of $25 per credit hour will be applied to all Allied Health Science courses.
+* A Specialized Allied Health Science Fee of $25 per credit hour will be applied to all Allied Health Science courses.
 See Tuition and Fees link above.
 Liability insurance fee of $42.50 is added to all student accounts to cover mandatory insurance requirements.

 Books, Supplies and Additional Program Expenses

 State Background Check $42.00

 Total additional cost $552.00 (approximately)